-- o The use of an object or instrument to penetrate, - o however slightly,
+- \circ The use of an object or instrument to penetrate, - o however slightly

-- \circ the genital or anal opening of the body of another person, - o forcibly, - \circ and/or against that person's will (non-consensually),

-\circ or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.
+- o the genital or anal opening of the body of another person, - o forcibly. - o and/or against that person's will (non-consensually), - or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

-Forcible Fondling:
+Forcible Fondling.

-\circ The touching of the private body parts of another person (buttocks, groin, breasts), or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.
+- o The touching of the private body parts of another person (buttocks, groin, breasts).

 - o for the purpose of sexual gratification,

-- o forcibly,
+- forcibly,

-- o and/or against that person's will (non-consensually),
+- o and/or against that person's will (non-consensually).

+- or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

 - o without the consent of the Complainant,

 - including instances in which the Complainant is incapable of giving consent.

 - b.
 Sex Offenses, Non-forcible:

-- Incest:
+- o Incest:

 - i.
 Non-forcible sexual intercourse,

 - ii. between persons who are related to each other,

-- iii. within the degrees wherein marriage is prohibited by the laws of the relevant state in which the Ottawa University campus is located.
+- within the degrees wherein marriage is prohibited by the laws of the relevant state in which the Ottawa University campus is located.

 - Statutory Rape:

 - i.
 Non-forcible sexual intercourse,

 - ii. with a person who is under the statutory age of consent of the relevant state law.